-Vice Admiral James Bond Stockdale, USN, retired, (1923-2005), served on active duty in the regular Navy for 37 years, most of those years at sea as a fighter pilot aboard aircraft carriers.
+Vice Admiral James Bond Stockdale, USN, retired, served on active duty in the regular Navy for 37 years, most of those years at sea as a fighter pilot aboard aircraft carriers.
 Shot down on his third combat tour over North Vietnam, he was the senior naval service prisoner of war in Hanoi for 7-1/2 years - tortured 15 times, in solitary confinement for four years, leg irons for two.
-He was awarded the Congressional Medal of Honor.